min2ha/ukwa-site/content/target/31152/index.en.md

   "subject": "IT Collection"
 }

-# Department of Computer Science and Information Systems, Birkbeck, University of London: Andrew D Booth - Britain’s Other “Fourth Man”

 Article by Roger  G. Johnson, Dept. of Computer Science and Information Systems, Birkbeck University of London.